pafuhana1213/AdbCommandWidgetSample/README.en.md

 - It is implemented in the Editor Utility Widget, So you can (almost) customize by BP alone

 Development was done at UE 4.2 2.0.
-In addition, since I have only tested in the environment at hand, I do NOT guarantee the operation.
+In addition, since I have only tested in my own devices, I do NOT guarantee the operation.
 In addition, function requests are NOT accepted.
 I hope you understand.

 # Command list
 - Get list of connected devices (adb devices)